riganelli/AndroidResourceLeaks/README.md

 The benchmark includes apps affected by resource leak, their source code and apk, a reference to the bug reports and commits about the problem, and a test case to reproduce the leak automatically.
 We exemplify below how to use the benchmark.

+In order to study the use of the benchmark, we ask you to provide some information at [https://goo.gl/forms/JZWWaeOK5TMbkacA2](https://goo.gl/forms/JZWWaeOK5TMbkacA2).

 Please feel free to [contact Oliviero Riganelli](http://www.lta.disco.unimib.it/riganelli/), if you have any questions.

 ## Contributors